-Todd Rosenbluth, CFRA Head of ETF & Mutual Fund Research and David Braun, Managing Director and Portfolio Manager for PIMCO, will explore the relative merits of active and passive approaches to fixed income and answer some key questions:
+During this webinar on September 24, Todd Rosenbluth, CFRA Head of ETF and Mutual Fund Research and David Braun, Managing Director and Portfolio Manager at PIMCO, discussed the relative merits of active and passive approaches to fixed income and answered some key questions:

 David Braun, CFA, FSA, FRM